algorandlabs/smart-asa/README.md

 ## Overview

-The Smart ASA introduced with [ARC-0020](https://github.com/aldur/ARCs/blob/smartasa/ARCs/arc-0020.md) represents a new building block for complex blockchain applications.
-It offers a more flexible way to work with ASAs providing re-configuration functionalities and the possibility of building additional business logics around operations like ASA transfers, _royalties_, _role-based-transfers_, _limit-amount-transfers_, _mints_, and _burns_.
-This example presents an implementation of the Smart ASA contract as well as an easy to use CLI to interact with its functionalities.
+The Smart ASA introduced with [ARC-0020](https://github.com/aldur/ARCs/blob/smartasa/ARCs/arc-0020.md) represents a new building block for blockchain applications.
+It offers a more flexible way to work with ASAs providing re-configuration functionalities and the possibility of building additional business logics around operations like asset _transfers_, _royalties_, _role-based-transfers_, _limit-amount-transfers_, _mints_, and _burns_.
+This reference implementation provides a basic Smart ASA contract as well as an easy to use CLI to interact with its functionalities.

+It is worth noting that Smart ASA extends ASA configurability to **any field**!
+With Smart ASA users can now reconfigure properties like `name`, `unit_name`, `url` and even properties like `total`, `decimals` or `default_frozen`!
+This makes the Smart ASA a perfect fit for "evolvable" assets, like NFTs.

 ## Reference implementation rational

-A Smart ASA is an ASA, called *Underlying ASA*, controlled by a Smart Contract, called *Smart ASA App*, that exposes methods to `create`, `opt-in`, `configure`, `transfer`, `global-freeze`, `freeze`, `close-out`, and `destroy` the asset plus some useful `getters`.
+A Smart ASA combines together a traditional ASA, called *Underlying ASA*, and an Algorand Smart Contract, called *Smart ASA App*.
+Essentially, the smart contract controls the ASA, implementing the  `create`, `opt-in`, `configure`, `transfer`, `global-freeze`, `freeze`, `close-out`, and `destroy` methods, plus some useful `getters`.

 ### Underlying ASA configuration

-The `create` method triggers an `AssetConfigTx` transaction (inner transaction) that generates a new asset, called *Underlying ASA*, with the following parameters:
+The `create` method triggers an `AssetConfigTx` transaction (inner transaction) that generates a new ASA, called *Underlying ASA*.
+The ASA is created with the following configuration:

 | Property         | Value                                 |
 |------------------|---------------------------------------|